 Alcohol is a depressant, meaning it lowers the functioning of the central nervous system.
 When one is in withdrawal, the body’s central nervous system reboots and readjusts to the absence of alcohol by increasing heart rate and temperature.
 More serious side effects include high blood pressure, seizures, hallucinations, drastic changes to breathing patterns, and cardiac issues like heart attacks.

 Providers fear that lack of access to alcohol will cause people to flood treatment centers, while those unable to get into treatment will be forced to detox at home.
 Even before the pandemic, less than 10 percent of Americans, out of 15 million diagnosed, sought treatment for Alcohol Use Disorder (AUD).
 That percentage drastically decreases for women, minorities, and the economically disadvantaged.

-With little access to medical help for AUD, access to alcohol can mean life or death and closing liquor stores or “packies” exacerbates the issue.
-It can lead people to ingesting even more harmful substances, such as hand sanitizer, rubbing alcohol, mouthwash and even car coolant as a substitute for booze.
+With little access to medical help for AUD, access to alcohol can mean life or death, and closing liquor stores or “packies” exacerbates the issue.
+It can lead people to ingest even more harmful substances, such as hand sanitizer, rubbing alcohol, mouthwash, and even car coolant as a substitute for booze.

 During this time, it’s important to social distance from one another, but it’s also important to keep at-risk people as safe as possible.
 With our overwhelmed medical system, we urge those who need help with addiction to seek help.

 Treatment for AUD is still available during the pandemic.
 If you notice that you’re drinking more, drinking to get through the day, drinking to numb emotional pain and anxiety, you may have an alcohol use disorder.
 Addiction doesn’t stop for the pandemic, and neither does the New England Recovery Center.
 Seeking treatment now, more than ever is important.
 Call us today.